lcdonaldson/Responsive-Home-Page/README.md

 files for placeholders.

-I think overall this would be best used as a quick template for someones personal site, but mainly I had fun trying to figure out small hacks around the skeleton framework (which I normally wouldn't do because its fantastic)to get the right visual effect.
+I think overall this would be best used as a quick template for someones personal site, but mainly I had fun trying to figure out small hacks around the skeleton framework to get the right visual effect.